 Getting in touch with multiple freight forwarders to get quotes not only gives you an idea of price and logistics, but you can also get a sense for their customer service skills.
 You’ll likely be in regular contact with your freight forwarding company, so you should be sure their staff and business practices suit your style of doing business.

-- Provide the right information in your quote request.
+- Provide accurate information in your quote request

 While obtaining quotes, get the sales associate on the phone or send them a detailed email that contains the critical information the forwarder will need.
 Be sure to send over the pick-up and delivery address, the terms, mode of transport, and any specialized items or dangerous goods.
 You may also want to include any future needs you’re looking to ship in the future.
 Giving them the right information will make sure that your quote is accurate and the forwarder can provide you with exactly the support you need.